svmnikhil/SpeedyAirDemo/README.md

 USER STORY #2
 As an inventory management user, I can generate flight itineraries by scheduling a batch of orders.
 These flights can be used to determine shipping capacity.
- Use the json file attached to load the given orders.
- The orders listed in the json file are listed in priority order ie. 1..N Expected output:
+Expected output:
 order: order-001, flightNumber: 1, departure: <departure_city>, arrival: <arrival_city>, day: x
 ...